 - Filelist support

-- Lots of configurable keyboard shortcuts.
-Well usable without mouse
+- Lots of configurable keyboard shortcuts; well usable without a mouse

 - Custom actions (shell commands), e.g. for sorting images

-feh is also shipped by many Linux/BSD distributions, including Arch Linux, Debian, FreeBSD, Gentoo, OpenBSD and Ubuntu.
+feh has been packaged for a variety of distributions, including Arch Linux, Debian, FreeBSD, OpenBSD and Ubuntu.

 Contribute

-Please report bugs, feature requests or any other source code related stuff either on the GitHub issue tracker or directly to derf0 on #feh (irc.oftc.net).
-You can of course also e-mail derf+feh at finalrewind dot org.
+Please report bugs, feature requests or any other source code related stuff on the GitHub issue tracker.
+You can also send a mail to derf+feh at finalrewind dot org, though GitHub issues are preferred.